hidekuma/hidekuma.github.io/_posts/2019-04-03-windows-git-bash-not-working-python.md

 ---
-title: "windows: Python not working in the command line of git bash"
+title: "Windows: python not working in the command line of git bash"
 excerpt_separator: <!--more-->
 categories:
   - Python